 Kep Village:

-Less than 30km from Kampot, originally, we were going to stay in Kep Village and had applied to volunteer at some local pepper farms (but of course off season stole that opportunity!).
-Arriving from Phnom Penh, the bus passes through Kep and so you will get a sneak peak of the seaside town.
+Less than 30 km from Kampot, originally, we were going to stay in Kep Village and had applied to volunteer at some local pepper farms (but of course off-season stole that opportunity!).
+Arriving from Phnom Penh, the bus passes through Kep so you will get a sneak peak of the seaside town.

-A similar vibe to Kampot with its lazy feels and small village vibe, throw in a beach and a seafood market and what you have is the perfect beach town to spend a few hours.
-There is very little to do in Kep, but again, a mere visit and stroll with a splash of ocean and a hammock to sit and gnaw on some fish on a stick and that in itself is a fun experience and a true local way of enjoying the Kep seaside.
+A similar vibe to Kampot with its lazy feels and small village vibe, Throw in a beach and a seafood market and what you have is the perfect beach town to spend a few hours.
+There is very little to do in Kep, but again, a mere visit and stroll with a splash of the ocean and a hammock to sit and gnaw on some fish on a stick in itself is a fun experience and a truly local way of enjoying the Kep seaside.

 Once again, follow your offline map but this is a simple road guided by road signs and a straight main road the whole way.

-We parked up the bike in the carpark behind the market, and went for a walk along the beach towards the giant mid-sea crab statue; sure they’re mad proud for their unique statues around these parts!
-We spent an hour in Kep, stopping for some cheap lunch at the beach front stalls (the restaurants are a little overpriced), we drove the long way back towards Kampot, along the coast and past the famous Kep crab market which is just rammed with a whole load of fishy mayhem, we then decided to stick around for a the sunset.
+We parked up the bike in the car park behind the market, and went for a walk along the beach towards the giant mid-sea crab statue; sure they’re mad proud of their unique statues around these parts!
+We spent an hour in Kep, stopping for some cheap lunch at the beachfront stalls (the restaurants are a little overpriced), we drove the long way back towards Kampot, along the coast and past the famous Kep crab market which is just rammed with a whole load of fishy mayhem, we then decided to stick around for sunset.

-Which didn’t disappoint (and this was rainy season?!)
+Which didn’t disappoint (and this was the rainy season?!)

 The sunset certainly KEPt us here

-Although we had zero regrets not staying in Kep, we definitely think it is worth going out of the way to visit.
-And if you do have some time to kill, pop a message to Sothy’s Pepperfarm in Kep and see if she has room for volunteers – now wouldn’t that be a perfect pepper topping!
+Although we had zero regrets about not staying in Kep, we definitely think it is worth going out of the way to visit.
+And if you do have some time to kill, pop a message to Sothys Pepper Farm in Kep and see if she has room for volunteers – now wouldn’t that be a perfect pepper topping!

 Dude, moooove over and let us see the salt!

-Apparently from December onwards is when you will see the mini salt mountains, all dried out and ready to be added to nearly every processed meal.
-A natural production, although nothing in comparison to Bolivia’s salt flats, it is so interesting to see the process first hand – despite there being no tour.
+Apparently, from December onwards, you will see the mini salt mountains, all dried out and ready to be added to nearly every processed meal.
+A natural production, although nothing in comparison to Bolivia’s salt flats, it is so interesting to see the process first-hand – despite there being no tour.

 Extras: